 Adjacent to the village is the highly acclaimed Museum of Steam, for which we can vouch from personal experience.
 We visited with a Steam enthusiast and three small children; everyone really enjoyed it.

 In order to claim this virtual cache, find the beautiful original Steam Engine “Ditcheat Manor", answer this question and message the answer to me:

 Under no circumstances should you post the answers in your log or post photographs of the answer.
 You must physically visit this cache in order to log it, please do not abuse this requirement (I regret that I will have to delete logs that do not meet these requirements).

 To the left of the front of the engine, there is a small red plaque on the wall (this sign is partially obscured by another sign so look carefully).
 What is the first line of the red plaque?

 For parking just follow the signs to the Great Western Designer Village (parking charge applies).
 This cache is suitable for all (wheelchairs, prams, buggies, children).
-Adjacent to the cache there is a large cafe area and toilets, and if you exit through these doors then the National trust HQ opposite also has a very good cafe.
+Adjacent to the cache there is a large cafe area and toilets.

 Please check out the Geocaching Association of Great Britain offering support for Geocachers in GB.